Meal and Snack Planning for Busy Lives: Essential Tips and Tricks

 Staples you’ll use regularly

-Eat every color of the rainbow in fruits and vegetables per day
+Eat every color of the rainbow in fruits and vegetables each day.

-Eat fatty fish like salmon at least once a week if not vegan
+Consume fatty fish like salmon at least once a week, if not vegan.

-This keeps your cart focused, your kitchen stocked, and your habits intentional.
-Here are some of my personal favorites that I keep on hand every week:
+My ‘go-to’ website for meal planning is www.minimalistbaker.com.
+It lets you search recipes by food restriction (e.g., gluten-free, dairy-free, etc.).
+This keeps your shopping list focused, your kitchen stocked, and your habits intentional.
+Here are some staples that I keep on hand every week:

 Raw nuts (walnuts, almonds, pistachios)